 1. the energy of the vacuum energy is zero

-2. all energy states can the thought of as particles in plane-waves.
+2. all energy states can be thought of as particles in plane-waves.

 As a consequence the mass gap is the mass of the lightest particle.